Communicating Ugandan Style

 - Nsenene: Grasshoppers (actually Bush Crickets) – Ugandans love them fried, and they are available during the rainy seasons.

-- Savannah: (No relation to Savannah, Georgia) What do you find in much of East Africa.
-Tallgrass plains such as located in Queen Elizabeth Park and Murchison Falls Park.
+- Savannah: (No relation to Savannah, Georgia) What do you find in much of East Africa?
+Tallgrass plains are located in Queen Elizabeth Park and Murchison Falls Park.

 - Tot: Waragi or Whiskey is sold in these sachets called tots.
 They are technically illegal now, but it will be interesting to see if the law is enforced.